• Menu

 Hartford Medicaid Attorneys Can Help Protect Assets from Medicaid Estate Recovery

-April 11, 2017 by Jeffrey A. Nirenstein, Estate Planning Attorney
+April 11, 2017 // by Barry D. Horowitz, Estate Planning Attorney

 Hartford Medicaid attorneys can provide assistance to individuals and families in protecting their assets under Medicaid’s estate recovery rules.
-Nirenstein, Horowitz & Associates has helped many clients to ensure that instead of losing valuable property under these rules, that property can safely pass on to loved ones.
-Hartford Medicaid Attorneys
+Nirenstein, Horowitz & Associates has helped many clients to ensure that instead of losing valuable property under these rules, that property can safely pass on to loved ones.Ā Hartford Medicaid Attorneys

 It is important to make an asset protection plan, because valuable property could otherwise be lost.
 Medicaid estate recovery rules allow the state of Connecticut to attempt to recover large amounts of money paid out for certain types of Medicaid benefits.
 Federal Medicaid laws require the state to attempt to recoup certain costs which were spent on providing Medicare services, and the state of Connecticut complies with this requirement for payments made for some Medicaid beneficiaries, including those beneficiaries who received payments for long-term care costs.